EZChain-core/ezchain-feature-tests/README.md

 # feature-tests
-Feature tests for coreth and avalanchego
+Feature tests for coreth and ezcgo